 - Bake the cookies: Roll small balls of the mixture in between your hands then place on parchment paper lined sheet pans or cookie sheets.
 Place the cookies in a preheated oven and bake for 10-15 minutes until the cookies are golden brown with crisp edges.
 Remove from the oven and allow to cool completely on wire racks.

 - Dip in chocolate: Melt white chocolate in a medium bowl set over a pan of barely-simmering water then dip the cookies in batches so that half is covered.
 Decorate with sprinkles (optional) then allow to set.

 Can I make gingerbread man cookies from this recipe?

-This recipe is more designed for chewy cookies, rather than crispy gingerbread man style cookies.
+This recipe is more designed for chewy soft gingerbread cookies, rather than crispy gingerbread man style cookies.
 However, you can roll the dough out between two sheets of parchment paper then refrigerate for 30 minutes.
 Using a cookie cutter dipped into flour, cut the gingerbread men out and place on baking sheets lined with parchment paper.
 Refrigerate for another 30 minutes before baking to prevent spreading.
 Bake until the cookies are crisp and golden brown.